bramstroker/homeassistant-powercalc/README.md

 ### Setup power sensors

-Powercalc has a build-in library of more than 190 light models ([LUT](#lut-mode)), which have been measured and provided by users.
-See [supported models](docs/supported_models.md).
+Powercalc has a build-in library of more than 190 power profiles.
+Currently, this exists mostly of lights.
+These profiles have been measured and provided by users.
+See [supported models](docs/supported_models.md) for the listing of supported devices.

-Starting from 0.12.0 Powercalc can automatically discover entities in your HA instance which are supported for automatic configuration.
+Powercalc scans your HA instance for entities which are supported for automatic configuration.
+It does that based on the manufacturer and model information known in HA.
-After intallation and restarting HA power and energy sensors should appear.
-When this is not the case please check the logs for any errors.
+After following the installation steps above and restarting HA power and energy sensors should appear.
+When this is not the case please check the logs for any errors, you can also enable debug logging to get more details about the discovery routine.

-When your appliance is not supported you have extensive options for manual configuration.
+When your appliance is not supported out of the box (or you want to have more control) you have extensive options for manual configuration.
 These are explained below.

 > Note: Manually configuring an entity will override an auto discovered entity